aliyun/aliyun-cli/docs/en/integrations.md

 ### Timeouts and streaming

-The local server limits request-header reads to 10 seconds and idle keep-alive connections to 2 minutes.
-Waiting for upstream response headers is limited to 2 minutes.
+The local server limits request-header reads to 10 seconds, complete request reads to 2 minutes, and request bodies to 64 MiB; an oversized body is rejected with HTTP 413.
+Idle keep-alive connections and waits for upstream response headers are each limited to 2 minutes.
 There is no server-wide write timeout or HTTP client total timeout, so an established SSE stream is not terminated by these limits.

 ### Logging and sensitive data